-1. Child Protection Policy 6

-2. How are abuse and neglect defined?
-7

-2.1 Abuse

-2.2 Physical abuse

-2.3 Possible indicators of physical abuse

-2.4 Sexual abuse 2.5 Possible indicators of sexual abuse

-2.6 Emotional abuse

-2.7 Possible indicators of emotional abuse

-2.8 Neglect

-2.9 Possible indicators of neglect

-3. What happens when a teacher has reasonable cause to believe abuse or neglect is taking place?
-11

-3.1 Trusted adults

-3.2 Action by trusted adults

-4. Flowchart of procedures for reporting suspected case of child 13

-abuse

-4.1 Procedures for reporting suspected case of abuse or neglect by family

-4.2 What happens when abuse occurring in families does not stop?

-4.3 If the suspected offender is a teacher/an employee/volunteer, the following procedures should be followed

-4.4 If the suspected offender is the School Director, the following procedures should be followed

-5. Staff training 17

-6.1 ISR suspected child abuse electronic reporting form 6.1 ISR suspected child abuse reporting form (hard version) 18

-7. Important contacts 23

-8. Important resources 23

-9. School child protection curriculum resources 24

-10. Use of Digital Images and Recordings of Students by the School 25
+1. Child Protection Policy page 4 2.
+How are abuse and neglect defined?
+2.1 Abuse 2.2 Physical abuse 2.3 Possible indicators of physical abuse 2.4 Sexual abuse 2.5 Possible indicators of sexual abuse 2.6 Emotional abuse 2.7 Possible indicators of emotional abuse 2.8 Neglect 2.9 Possible indicators of neglect page 5 3.
+What happens when a teacher has reasonable cause to believe abuse or neglect is taking place?
+3.1 Trusted adults 3.2 Action by trusted adults page 9 4.
+Flowchart of procedures for reporting suspected cases of child abuse 4.1 Procedures for reporting suspected cases of abuse or neglect by family 4.2 What happens when abuse occurring in families does not stop?
+4.3 If the suspected offender is a teacher/an employee/volunteer, the following procedures should be followed 4.4 If the suspected offender is the School Director, the following procedures should be followed page 11 5.
+Staff training page 15 6.
+ISR suspected child abuse electronic reporting form6.1 ISR suspected child abuse reporting form (hard version) page 16 7.
+Important contacts page 21 8.
+Important resources page 21 9.
+School child protection curriculum resources page 22 10.
+Use of Digital Images and Recordings of Students by the School page 23